-League City Parenting Plan Attorneys
+League City Parenting Plan Lawyer

 In Texas, all decisions regarding parental responsibility, custody, visitation, and child support must be included in a court-approved parenting plan.
 Every family is unique, which means that there is no typical or standard parenting plan.
 Instead, parents must draft an agreement that meets the particular needs of their children.
-At the law firm of Conner & Lindamood, P.C., we work with parents one-on-one to create a parenting plan that is in the best interests of their child, so if you are considering a divorce, please contact one of our experienced League City parenting plan attorneys who can help explain your legal options.
+At the law firm of Lindamood & Robinson, P.C., we work with parents one-on-one to create a parenting plan that is in the best interests of their child, so if you are considering a divorce, please contact one of our experienced League City parenting plan lawyers who can help explain your legal options.

 The Elements of a Parenting Plan

 Drafting an effective and appropriate parenting plan requires the parties to take both parents’ schedules and obligations into account.
 Parenting plans should be detailed and address specific topics, including: